apache/flink/docs/streaming_guide.md

 </div>

 #### Grouped transformations on windowed data streams
 Calling the `groupBy(…)` method on a windowed stream groups the elements by the given fields inside the stream windows.
-The window sizes (evictions) and slide sizes (triggers) will be calculated on the whole stream (in a global fashion), but the user defined functions will be applied on a per group basis.
-This means that for a call `windowedStream.groupBy(…).reduceWindow(…)` will transform each window into another window consisting of as many elements as groups, with the reduced values per key.
+The window sizes (evictions) and slide sizes (triggers) will be calculated on the whole stream (in a global fashion), but the user defined functions will be applied on a per group basis inside the window.
+This means that for a call `windowedStream.groupBy(…).reduceWindow(…)` will transform each window into another window consisting of as many elements as keys in the original window, with the reduced values per key.
 Similarly the `mapWindow` transformation is applied per group as well.

 The user can also create discretisation on a per group basis calling `window(…).every(…)` on an already grouped data stream.
 This will apply the discretisation logic independently for each key.